-Global banking trends
+Global banking trends in 2021

 Global efforts to combat tax evasion and ensure tax compliance were launched in 2013 with the US government’s Foreign Account Tax Compliance Act (FATCA).
 This was followed in 2016 by the launch of the OECD’s Common Reporting Standard (CRS).
 Both initiatives facilitate the exchange of information on bank accounts and financial assets of individuals and companies around the world.
 Healy Consultants Group PLC advises our multinational Clients on global reporting regulations, and how they affect banking services.